San Andreas (2015)

 The Hoover Dam collapse serves as proof that an earthquake prediction model developed by Dr. Lawrence Hayes (Paul Giamatti) at Cal-Tech works.
 And it is being put to the test immediately, as readings indicate that the entire San Andreas fault is about to let the big one rip.

 Emma is having lunch at a roof-top restaurant as Los Angeles is hit by a 9.1 quake.
 Ray, about to check in for duty, instead steers his helicopter towards downtown L.A. to rescue her from the top of the crumbling building.

-Meanwhile, Ray’s daughter Blake has travelled to San Francisco with Daniel in his private jet.
+Meanwhile, Ray’s daughter Blake has traveled to San Francisco with Daniel in his private jet.
 Waiting at Daniel’s office, she befriends British engineering student Ben and his kid brother Ollie.
-Suddenly, a new earthquake hits and Emma is trapped beneath concrete rubble in Daniel’s limo.
-Daniel turns out to be a coward, but Ben and Ollie learns of her whereabouts and come to the rescue.
+Suddenly, a new earthquake hits, and Emma is trapped beneath concrete rubble in Daniel’s limo.
+Daniel turns out to be a coward, but Ben and Ollie learn of her whereabouts and come to the rescue.

 I enjoyed San Andreas for it’s more or less incessant action and lovingly crafted scenes of collapsing infrastructure.
 The special effects overall are very good, though the visuals frequently made me think of Roland Emmerich’s 2012.
 Which is perhaps inevitable given the theme and location.

 The cast is another plus.
 I like Dwayne Johnson better than most modern action heroes, and while he might not be an Oscar contender he does turn in an earnest performance.
 Paul Giamatti is always a nice presence, even though his role here is very limited, and Carla Gugino gives a good effort.